Chili H. Allen Smith

 3 medium onions, coarsely chopped

-1 green bell pepper, cored, seeded and coarsely chopped
+1 green bell pepper, cored, seeded and

 4 large cloves garlic, finely chopped